Same-day crowns were invented for busy moms.

-Dr. Doyon talks to you about your options, and you decide on a porcelain crown with the E4D system.
+Dr. Miedema talks to you about your options, and you decide on a porcelain crown with the E4D system.
 The E4D is a computer-aided, computer-guided virtual design and milling system.
-With Dr. Doyon’s knowledge, skills, and experience guiding the process, the result is a natural-looking crown that will last for years to come.
+With Dr. Miedema’s knowledge, skills, and experience guiding the process, the result is a natural-looking crown that will last for years to come.

-After an evaluation and diagnosis, the process starts with Dr. Doyon preparing the tooth that needs a crown.
+After an evaluation and diagnosis, the process starts with Dr. Miedema preparing the tooth that needs a crown.
 Once all the decay has been removed, it’s time for your entire mouth to be scanned.
 Thankfully, the Tory Hill Dental team uses digital scanners instead of messy impressions.
 While only one tooth (hopefully) needs a crown, it’s vital to your oral health that your new crown is designed with the rest of your teeth in mind.

 What happens after the digital scan?
 A block of either Emax or Empress porcelain goes into the E4D machine where it’s milled in no time.
-When it comes out, Dr. Doyon will make any adjustments needed and bond it to your tooth.
+When it comes out, Dr. Miedema will make any adjustments needed and bond it to your tooth.
 Then, it’s time to check your bite to make sure it’s comfortable.

 A typical crown would require impressions and at least a two-week wait while the lab creates your crowns.
 While this process is sometimes necessary, it’s nice to avoid it when possible.

 3. There’s no need for temporary crowns!

 You’ve had one before.
 You had to be careful to chew on the other side of your mouth because you didn’t want to dislodge it.
 Thankfully, you made it to your final placement appointment without any serious issues, but you know others who haven’t been so lucky.